 If you take a lot of photos for your business, you likely have more of them than you have time to sift through to locate just the right one that you’re hoping to find.
-This scenario is a problem for more than your daily time-management.
+Your photo productivity level goes way down.
+This scenario is a problem for more than your daily time management.
 It can overload your technology, as well.

 Clean Up Photos

 If you frequently take multiple photos of single events, the photos can look deceptively similar, or they are, in fact, duplicates.
 It can be challenging to decide which duplicate photos on Mac computers to remove.

 You have to open each one from a thumbnail view to decide which photo is worth saving.
 Even that takes extra time that you can alternatively allocate to running a profitable business.

 Watch this useful and concise tutorial on how to clean up your photos.You have to open each one from a thumbnail view to decide which photo is worth saving. #photoproductivity Click To Tweet